 Not everyone is good at expressing themselves verbally.

-Artists for centuries have known that art making in itself is inheritably therapeutic.
-Whilst allowing you to be free, playful and creative, art making also encourages mini-risk taking and experimentation.
+Imaginative activity in itself is in itself therapeutic.
+Whilst allowing you to be free, playful and creative, creativity also encourages mini-risk taking and experimentation.
 It has the potential to enrich a person's life.

 When words are not enough, we turn to images and symbols to tell our stories.
 The art therapist is trained to recognise the nonverbal symbols and metaphors that are difficult to express in words.